2011 Cagayan's 2nd congressional district special election: Electoral system

-Each congressional district of the Philippines sends one representative to the House of Representatives.
+The House of Representatives is elected via parallel voting system, with 80% of seats elected from congressional districts, and 20% from the party-list system.
+Each district sends one representative to the House of Representatives.
 An election to the seat is via first-past-the-post, in which the candidate with the most votes, whether or not one has a majority, wins the seat.

 Based on Republic Act (RA) No. 6645, in order for a special election to take place, the seat must be vacated, the relevant chamber notifies the Commission on Elections (COMELEC) the existence of a vacancy, then the COMELEC schedules the special election.
 There is a dispute in the procedure as a subsequent law, RA No. 7166, supposedly amended the procedure, bypassing the need for official communication from the relevant chamber of the vacancy.
 The COMELEC has always waited on official communication from the relevant chamber before scheduling a special election.

-Meanwhile, according to RA No. 8295, should only one candidate file to run in the special election, the COMELEC will declare that candidate as the winner and will no longer hold the election.
+Meanwhile, according to Republic Act No. 8295, should only one candidate file to run in the special election, the COMELEC will declare that candidate as the winner and will no longer hold the election.

 Background

+Cagayan's 2nd congressional district consists of the western Cagayan municipalities of Abulug, Allacapan, Ballesteros, Calayan, Claveria, Lasam, Pamplona, Piat, Rizal, Sanchez-Mira, Santa Praxedes and Santo Niño since its second re-establishment in 1987.

 Incumbent representative Florencio Vargas of Lakas-Kampi-CMD won the general election on May 10, 2010.
 His term began on June 30, but he died on July 22, a few days before the 15th Congress convened.
 The two other congressmen from Cagayan, Jack Enrile and Randolph Ting, then filed a resolution declaring Vargas' seat vacant paving way for a special election.
 Defeated candidate and former governor Edgar Lara had previously expressed interest in participating if a special election was called, and also said that he expects any member of the Vargas family to run as well.
-On December 13, Enrile Jr. was designated by Speaker Feliciano Belmonte Jr. as the caretaker of the 2nd district pending the approval of a special election.
+On December 13, Enrile was designated by Speaker Feliciano Belmonte Jr. as the caretaker of the 2nd district pending the approval of a special election.

-The Commission on Elections has set the election on March 12, 2011, Saturday.
+The Commission on Elections has set the election on March 12, 2011.
 The period for the filing of certificates of candidacy will be from February 21 to 25, and the campaign period will be from February 26 to March 10.
-Unlike the general election, the special election will be conducted manually.
+Unlike the general election, the special election was conducted manually.